Choosing the right Bluetooth headset can be confusing.

-The jog dial and button on both sets has a nice, tactile feel with enough feedback to know when you’ve pressed a button – even with gloved hands.
+The jog dial and button on both sets have a nice, tactile feel with enough feedback to know when you’ve pressed a button – even with gloved hands.

-Simple, easy to understand controls are a hallmark of Sena, and the reason why many of us are willing to pay a bit more for a brand name headset.
+Simple, easy-to-understand controls are a hallmark of Sena, and why many of us are willing to pay a bit more for a brand-name headset.

 Neither unit lets the company down in this regard.

-Within a day of using either set, you’ll be answering calls and skipping tracks without thinking about it.
+Within a day of using either set, you’ll answer calls and skip tracks without thinking about it.

 The Sena app is the same for both headsets and is excellent.

 One of the best reasons to buy a name-brand headset is that the app will be intuitive and in native English.